-Although every small dog breed is unique, most will share the same health care needs.
-Regular check-ups by your vet can prevent health problems developing, and it also helps your small dog become familiar with the veterinary practice, the things that go on and the people who work there.
+Looking after their physical wellbeing is an important part of your small dog’s health.
+And although every small dog breed is unique, most will share the same health care needs.
+Regular check-ups by your vet may prevent health problems developing, and it also helps your small dog become familiar with the veterinary practice, the things that go on and the people who work there.
 Vaccinations protect against serious illnesses, like viruses, and regular flea and worming treatments help keep parasites at bay.

 Your small dog may suffer from a tummy bug or dry, flaky skin at some stage in his life – these are both common health conditions and a trip to your vet should put your mind at rest.
 Sometimes, a gradual change to your small dog’s feeding plan can make a positive difference.
 While large dog breeds are prone to arthritis in old age, small dog breeds are less vulnerable.
 However, if your small dog appears to be limping, or having trouble getting up, always have a chat with your vet.